 This affects distributions that use Gnome by default, such as Fedora and Ubuntu.
 It also affects users who have chosen to use Gnome as their desktop environment.

-A workaround that is endorsed by the Gnome team is to install the TopIcons Gnome extension, which restores the tray.
-The SpiderOak ONE or Groups icon will appear here, along with all your other icons.
+A workaround that is endorsed by the Gnome team is to install the Topicons Gnome extension, which restores the tray.
+The SpiderOak ONE or Groups icon will appear in it, along with all your other icons.
+This works on our own test computers as well as those of many of our users.
+Some our users report that it does not work for them but unfortunately it is no longer maintained.
+We wish that there were a Gnome-recommended solution that is maintained, but again this is out of our hands.

-Another workaround is to use a desktop environment that continues to have a notification area.
+A final workaround is to use a desktop environment that continues to have a notification area.
 All major distributions allow users to install and use desktop environments other than the default.
-Popular desktop environments include KDE and Xfce, and there are many more.
+Popular desktop environments with a notification area include KDE and Xfce, and there are many more.